Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 or it will occassionally get disabled (I hope they implement it with system resolver soon).

+## `enable-google-safebrowsing.json`

+Enforces Google Safe Browsing in standard mode.
+For advanced mode and sending data to Google, increase to 2.

+I just don't trust my family to not find and disable the feature, especially if there was an unfiltered DNS server.

 ## `enable-labs.json`

 Enables the beaker button "Experiments" for easier management than `about:flags`.

+## `enable-passwordleakdetection.json`

+Warns about password reuse, although that may only be with Google account.

+## `enable-tab-suspend.json`

+Enables the efficiency mode which suspends background tabs.

 ## `fix-edge-search.json`